vijayavardhanyamana/Smart-Evaluation-of-Handwritten-Responses-with-RAG/README.md

 # Smart-Evaluation-of-Handwritten-Responses-with-RAG

 ## Introduction
-This project automates the evaluation of handwritten responses by integrating HTR (Handwritten Text Recognition) at page level and Retrieval-Augmented Generation (RAG) technologies.
+This project automates the evaluation of handwritten responses by integrating HTR (Handwritten Text Recognition) at the page level and Retrieval-Augmented Generation (RAG) technologies.
 It includes advanced text recognition and semantic evaluation for educational assessments.
+The system generates the correct answer from a relevant PDF using RAG, which is then used to compare the converted digital text from the handwritten image for accurate marking.

 ---
 ## Architecture Diagram